0

 Poll Tax Riots, Trafalgar Square, 1990.

-Photo © Andrew Moore.
+Photo © Andrew Moore, all rights reserved.

-Gallery first published 24th January, 2020. © Andrew Moore / British Culture Archive.
+Collection published 24th January, 2020. © Andrew Moore / British Culture Archive.
 All rights reserved.

 READ OUR FULL FEATURE WITH ANDREW MOORE HERE